 2. Not tracking the Social Media Analytics

-Alright, let’s get one thing clear from the outset; Without actionable insights, there is no point in using social media!
+Alright, let’s get one thing clear from the outset; Without actionable insights, there is no point in using social media marketing for business!

 Just like you measure the success of your email marketing campaigns, so should you track your social media analytics.
 This remarkable data can benefit your social media marketing in such a large number of ways.
-Social media analytics could:
+Benefits of using social media analytics are:

-- Help you better comprehend your audience and create content accordingly
+- Better comprehend your audience and create content accordingly

-- Help you know which social networks are best for you
+- Know which social networks are best for you

 So, how do you effectively track your social media analytics?